-Our last half term together!!
+Our last half term in Year 5!!
 There is so much planned this half term, including 2 school trips which are super exciting!!
-This half term, we will be visiting the Jorvik Viking Centre and DIG Centre as part of our new topic, Let the Battle Commence!
-We will also be taking part in the Junior Warrior Mud Run!
-It is an exciting half term jam packed with activities before you embark on your final year at primary school!
+This half term, we start our new topic called Let the Battle Commence, where we will learn all about the Vikings and Anglo-Saxons!
+We have a couple of trips this half term, including the Junior Warrior Mud Run and our Taster Day at St John Fishers in Harrogate.
+It is an exciting half term jam packed with activities before we embark on your final year at primary school together!

 RE & Collective Worship

 In Collective Worship, we enjoy making use of the Mark 10 Mission liturgies that are shared weekly.
 Take a look at a couple we have enjoyed this half term.
 We have explored the celebration of The Holy Trinity and Corpus Christi.

 As part of their learning about other major world religions, KS2 had an assembly and workshop delivered by Amina from Makkah mosque.
 In the KS2 assembly, the children learnt about Islam and thought about what a Muslim person looks like to challenge common stereotypes.
 We learnt that some Muslim women and men make the choice to wear head coverings, but that Muslims can have any colour of skin.

 At the start of May half term, the church celebrated Pentecost.
 On Pentecost, we celebrate the descent of the Holy Spirit upon the Apostles gathered in the upper room in Jerusalem; this event marks the beginning of the Church.
 Pentecost is therefore often regarded as the birthday of the Church and reminds us how Jesus’s promise that God would send the Holy Spirit, was fulfilled.
 In school during our first week back, we have been thinking about Pentecost and the experience that the disciples had.
 We have learned more about this special day in the church and have prayed to God to thank Him for the Holy Spirit.